Valentinaga1/holbertonschool-low_level_programming/README.md

 - Difference between pointers and arrays.

 0x08.
 C - Recursion learning objectives:
-- What is recursion and how to implement it
+- What is recursion and how to implement it.
-- In what situations you should and shouldn't implement recursion
+- In what situations you should and shouldn't implement recursion.

+0x09.
+C - Static libraries learning objectives:
+- What is a static library, how does it work, how to create one, and how to use it.

+0x0A.
+C - argc, argv learning objectives:
+- How to use arguments passed to your program.